09.09.2022

 Perhaps the most obvious reason why lead generation is important is that it helps flush out potential customers no matter how well-established your brand is in the market.
 Lead generation begins as soon as you launch your business — if not earlier — and remains a daily task indefinitely.
 So, it’s important to continually refine your strategy and optimize your results to ensure growth in revenue and market share.

-By implementing a well-designed B2B referral program, you can leverage the power of word-of-mouth marketing and increase your customer acquisition and retention rates.
+By implementing a well-designed B2B referral program, you can leverage the power of word-of-mouth marketing and increase your web and mobile user acquisition and retention rates.
 Launching a referral program could turn your satisfied customers into brand advocates and boost your business’s growth.

 The way you find potential customers will change as your company grows.
 In the beginning, you may rely on free trials, referrals, and email marketing to bring in new clients, then add paid advertising as your marketing budget grows.
 Agility is critical when deploying lead generation tactics.
 You have to be ready to adjust your approach when you notice a decrease in activity or a change in the marketing environment to keep potential customers funneling into your pipeline.